demox-labs/webgpu-msm/README.md

 We have provided test case data and answers to sanity-check your msm function against, as well as multiple msm implementations to check against.

 The final correctness of the submission will be tested using randomly sampled test inputs/outputs that are not disclosed to the competitors during the competition in addition to the test input/output distributed to the competitor.
-All these test cases will be generated using Aleo's reference implementation.
+All these test cases will be generated using Aleo's reference wasm implementation.
 Submissions failed in any test cases will be judged as incorrect and lose the opportunity to win the prize.

 ### Performance

 To evaluate the performance of each submission, the prize committee will sample a large number of input vectors at random, in terms of both the input vector length and the point values.
 The input vector length will be sampled between 2^16 and 2^20.
-Then, we compute the multi-scalar multiplication using the submission.
+Then, we will compute the multi-scalar multiplication using the submission.
 The submitted score will be the relative speedup from the provided best webgpu msm implementation, averaged across many trials.

 In addition, all submissions will be manually reviewed by the prize committee.